Finite Expression Methods for Discovering Physical Laws from Data: Numerical Results

 Using our $\operatorname{FEX}$ algorithm, we learn the Avrami equation using the generated dataset which is denoted by

 where $\tilde{y}$ denotes the predicted output based on the input variables $t$ and $k$.

 We can see from Table~\ref{JMAK_k} that the equation learned by our FEX algorithm is the most accurate; while PDE-Net, GP, SINDy, and SPL fail to discover the equation.
 Figure~\ref{lossdecay_avrami_k} illustrates the worst and best results among 5 runs when GP, SPL, and FEX are employed to discover the Avrami equation with varying coefficient $k$.
-We can see from Figure~\ref{lossdecay_avrami_k} that our FEX has the smallest MSE compared to that of GP and SPL.
-Additionally, We can see from Table~\ref{lossdecay_avrami_k_mean} that our FEX offers the smallest mean and best MSE results compared to those of GP and SPL.
+We can see from Figure~\ref{lossdecay_avrami_k} that our FEX has the smallest squared error compared to that of GP and SPL.
+Additionally, We can see from Table~\ref{lossdecay_avrami_k_mean} that our FEX offers the smallest best and average MSE results compared to those of GP and SPL.

 In summary, PDE-Net 2.0 is capable of handling Burgers' equation with constant coefficients and 2D Hopf normal form.
 SINDY can only discover the equation for $\dot{y}$ in 2D Hopf normal form.
 GP and SPL methods show poor performance in all four cases.
 However, our FEX can discover Burgers' equation with constant coefficients and varying coefficients as well as handle the dynamic system of 2D Hopf normal form and non-linear JMAK equation.
 A comparison is presented in Table~\ref{results table}.